 2. Immunosuppressive treatment should be started immediately after the diagnosis of AHA is made.
 Consider possible contraindications and the risk of adverse events, including severe infections:

 1) The first-line treatment is oral prednisone 1 to 2 mg/kg/d for 3 to 4 weeks (max.
-4-6 weeks); it may be combined with oral cyclophosphamide 1.5 to 2 mg/kg/d.
+4-6 weeks); it may be combined with rituximab, oral cyclophosphamide 1.5 to 2 mg/kg/day, or mycophenolate mofetil.
 The maximum duration of treatment is 4 to 6 weeks before a second-line treatment is introduced.
 Remission is achieved in ~70% of patients, for whom very slow tapering of prednisone is recommended.

 2) In patients not responding to immunosuppressive treatment, continue the follow-up and treat bleeding when present.

 3) In patients with relapse use the immunosuppressive treatment that achieved the first remission.